 1. Aktur Park

 Aktur Park is about 6 km west of Antalya city centre.
-It is has three roller coasters (a spinning wild mouse coaster, a wacky worm kiddie coaster and a shark trip double helix coaster).
-Aktur Park is best seen at night, when the coloured lights brighten the atmosphere.
+It has three roller coasters (a spinning wild mouse coaster, a wacky worm kiddie coaster and a shark trip double helix coaster).
+Aktur Park is best seen at night when the coloured lights brighten the atmosphere.
 There’s no admission, but you have to buy tokens pay for rides.
 A pack of 10 tokens is 30 TL.

 2. Lara’s Sandcity.

 A great place to admire beautiful sand sculptures by talented sand sculptors from around the world.
-The sculptures includes cartoon characters like Shrek, Princess Castles, buildings like Taj Mahal and Collesium and many more.
+The sculptures include cartoon characters like Shrek, Princess Castles, buildings like Taj Mahal and Collesium and many more.
 It is better to visit after 4 P.M in the summer months to avoid the hot weather and also see these wonderful artefacts under various colourful led light in the night.

 Dinopark is located on the coastal road between Konyaalti and Kemer and is reachable by bus.
 Dinopark is open every day between 9 am and 6 pm.
 Admission is 85TL for everyone.
 This amazing park has a diverse range of activities, kids can dig for dinosaur bones, cool off at the water park, do a riding tour on the ponies, visit the farm and feed the ducks, goats and rabbits or watch large plastic dinosaurs wandering around the park.
 This is not a natural history museum with actual dinosaur bones, so don’t expect a learning experience.
 In summary, if you want a day out with your kids where they can play safely all day, Dinopark is the place to go.